SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/introduction.html.md

 ---
 order: 10
-title: Microservices SDK
+title: Overview
 layout: standalone
 ---

 Microservices are server-side applications which may be used to extend the Cumulocity IoT platform with customer-specific functionality.

 This Microservice SDK guide provides detailed information on

 * [general concepts](/guides/microservice-sdk/concept) and functionality of using microservices on top of Cumulocity
 * how to develop and deploy microservices using [C#](/guides/microservice-sdk/cs) and [Java](/guides/microservice-sdk/java)